vijayraavi/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/identity-baseline-evolution.md

 ## Evolution of the policy statements

-The following changes to policy will help mitigate the new risks and guide implementation.
+The following changes to policy will help remediate the new risks and guide implementation.

 1. The chosen cloud provider must offer a means of authenticating via legacy methods.
 2. The chosen cloud provider must offer a means of authentication with the current third-party MFA solution.